AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 Let's investigate the logs:

-Go to **CoPilot > Security > Distributed Cloud Firewall > Monitor** and then click on the filter icon and filter out based on the rule `"intra-icmp-bu1"`.
+Navigate to **CoPilot > Security > Distributed Cloud Firewall > Monitor** and then click on the filter icon and filter out based on the rule `"intra-icmp-bu1"`.

 ```{tip}
 Filter out based on the protocol **ICMP**.